-- 15. Assessment of the Periodic Reporting Exercise - 15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-The Portuguese National Commission for UNESCO through the Permanent Delegation to UNESCO - 15.2.
-Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting
+15. Assessment of the Periodic Reporting Exercise

+15.1.
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention

+15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
+China National Commission for UNESCO, National Cultural Heritage Administration, National Forestry and Grassland Administration

+15.2.
+Relevance and Objectives of Periodic Reporting

+15.2.1 - Relevance and Objectives of Periodic Reporting

 State Party Good

 Site Managers Good

 UNESCO World Heritage Centre Good

-Advisory Bodies Fair
+Advisory Bodies Good